influencer marketing · brand strategy

 - Tools and platforms for sourcing

-- A sample 30-creator shortlist composition
+- A sample 30-creator shortlist mix

 How Does the 158K to 30 Funnel Actually Work?